 Gordon spent his first six years in India, where his nursemaid, or ayah, imbued him with a spiritual sense that never left him.
 He was returned to Scotland to be educated, a wrench from his parents that eventually resulted in his conviction that life traumas could be healed through therapy, play, and playwork.
 As he often said, ‘It’s never too late to have a happy childhood.’

 After boarding school in Scotland, he trained in Jungian psychology and later referred to himself, with typical self-deprecation, as a ‘failed analyst’.
 His psychotherapy training introduced him to the work of DW Winnicott, and thus to a fascination with scientific and theoretical perspectives on children’s play, which would become his life’s work.

 Knowing that an understanding of play from the literature would only take him so far, Gordon found work on the burgeoning adventure playground scene in London in the 1970s and 80s, eventually becoming the play officer for the London Borough of Camden.
-Here, he began to involve himself in the emerging moves to professionalise playwork, and its embryonic institutions, joining the board of the Joint National Council for Training in Playwork.
+Here, he began to involve himself in the emerging moves to professionalise playwork, and its embryonic institutions, joining the board of the Joint National Committee for Training in Playwork.

 Around this time, he became a founder director of Interplay, a company that designed children’s fixed playground equipment; he also worked hard to establish Children’s Village, an ambitious project involving many activities and services for children, all under one umbrella.
 Unfortunately, the recession spelt the end for both enterprises.